-The metrics available in the CrUX dataset [6] mainly load performance-focused data exclusively on a timebased measurement.
-Due to the data collection process, metrics are comprised of key timings in the Critical Rendering Path and enable deeper insight and optimization in website engineering.
+The metrics available in the CrUX dataset [6] mainly load performance-focused data exclusively on a time-based measurement.
+Due to the data collection process, metrics are comprised of key timings in the Critical Rendering Path and enable deeper insight and optimization in website engineering (see: Fig. 1).
 Each metric is represented as a histogram nested into a structure yielding three nodes having:

 - start: Lower time boundary of the bin in milliseconds.
 Data: Integer value - end: Upper time boundary of the bin in milliseconds.
 Data: Integer value - density: Normalized density in the current bin.
-Data: Floating point number between 0 to 1

-First Paint $(\mathbf{FP})^1$: Describes the point in time when anything visually discerning (to an empty page) is rendered on the screen.
+Data: Floating point number between 0 to 1 - 1) First Paint (FP) [9]: Describes the point in time when anything visually discerning (to an empty page) is rendered on the screen.
 This, together with first contentful paint generally marks the quality of experience notion of first visual feedback, notifying the user that "something is happening" and is thus a measurable property for delay in user perception.

-First Contentful Paint (FCP): Refers to the point in time when the first content from the Document Object Model (DOM) is rendered.
-Both FP and FCP impact traditional quality of experience notions of userperceived latency [9] and start-up time, affecting quality of experience directly [10].
-Particularly more than other metrics, FCP correlates to the delay users tolerate in general web usage.

-DOM Content Loaded (DCL) [11]: Exact time when the complete HTML file has been parsed, regardless of other ongoing loading processes.
+- 2) First Contentful Paint (FCP): Refers to the point in time when the first content from the Document Object Model (DOM) is rendered.
+Both FP and FCP impact traditional quality of experience notions of user-perceived latency [10] and start-up time, affecting quality of experience directly [11].
+Particularly more than other metrics, FCP correlates to the delay users tolerate in general web usage. - 3) DOMContentLoaded: Exact time when the complete HTML file has been parsed, regardless of other ongoing loading processes.
 After this event finishes, the render tree can be built.
-Websites achieve better speed and quality of experience by optimizing prior DCL events.
+Websites achieve better speed and quality of experience by optimizing prior DCL events [12].
 For engineering purposes, minimising DCL timing results in earlier onload timings due to faster rendering.
-While both metrics either directly or indirectly affect the overall load time of a website, DOM content loaded timings are improved solely by website engineering.

-Onload (OL): Specifies the point in time when the whole page including all dependent resources have been loaded, both in terms of content as well as visibly.
+While both metrics either directly or indirectly affect the overall load time of a website, DOM content loaded timings are improved solely by website engineering. - 4) Onload (OL): Specifies the point in time when the whole page including all dependent resources have been loaded, both in terms of content as well as visibly.
 This plays well into quality of experience metrics such as successful download completion probabilities and availability of service aside from being a self-defined load time metric for websites, capturing the impact of bandwidth.